 Once the players have finished their discussion, a player will countdown and everyone will point to the person who they think is the werewolf or should be killed.
 Players only have a limited time of 5 minutes to find the werewolf.
 If the players manage to get a villager, the werewolves win.
 If it’s the opposite then the villagers win.
 And if there’s a tie on the voting and there’s at least one dead player that is a werewolf, then, the villagers win.

-There are about twelve roles that you can get in this game and can do their actions in night.
+There are about twelve roles that you can get in this game and can do their actions at night.
 Here are those roles.

 The Villagers are pretty simple and basic.
 He goes to sleep and wakes up and doesn’t do any action.